Our thoughts are with everyone during this unprecedented time.

-Healthcare design today is becoming more challenging and its effectiveness needs to be as diverse as the patients it serves on a daily basis in every hospital.
+Healthcare interior design and hospital furniture design today is becoming more challenging and its effectiveness needs to be as diverse as the patients it serves on a daily basis in every hospital.
 Patients who are battling mental health and addictions issues are very different from the elderly entering an emergency department battling chest pains or high blood pressure and both require separate areas for treatment.

 Micro replaces max capacity